tokenika/eoside/README.md

 ## Preview of the application

-The user interface of EOSIDE is composed of two views.
+The user interface of EOSIDE is composed of three views.
 The front view, called `EOSIDE`, is automatically displayed when VSC is started empty, i.e. with the `code -n ` command.

 ![Get Started view](docs/images/get_started.png)